 We had excellent cappuccinos, fresh juices and breakfast sandwiches here.
 It’s also a store with artisan jewelry, as well as homemade hot sauces and condiments.
 This is the mainstay cafe in Minca.

 Traveling Around Minca

-First, you need to get to Santa Marta:
+1. First, you need to get to Santa Marta:

 From Cartagena and Barranquilla, there are bus services to take you to Santa Marta.
 From Bogotá, Medellín, or Cali, we would recommend taking local flights, which are reasonably priced ($40USD one way at this time of booking).
-VivaColombia discount airlines have flights.
-Often, Avianca airlines have seat sales.
+VivaAir discount airlines have flights.
+Often, Avianca airlines has seat sales.
 If you are coming from the Airport in Santa Marta –you can take the public bus for 1800COP with the bus marked ‘Bonda’ and head into the city to the central market.

-Important Tip: The airport is quite a long way from the main city centre.
+Important Tip: The airport is quite a long way from the main city center.
 We made the mistake of getting off too early, so make sure you get off at the Centro Mercado (the Central market).
 The next step to get to Minca from Santa Marta that is easy.

-2. Then to get to Minca:
+2. How to get from Santa Marta Airport to Minca:

 - Catch a “private” taxi for COP$44, 000-60,000 ($14USD-19USD) per car.
 A private car simply means you can leave when you want with however many people on board.

 - Catch a collectivo or shared taxi on the corner of Calle 11 and Carrera 12 in Santa Marta at the market (El Mercado).
 These types of transport should cost around COP$7000 ($2.29USD) per person.
 The taxi will wait until there are four people before it leaves.
 As far as we know, there is no Santa Marta to Minca bus

 - Catch a Moto-taxi – If you have only small items to carry (like a backpack) this is a good option.
 You can catch a moto-taxi from central Santa Marta for $COP 8000-10,000 ($2.60USD-$3.25USD).